 The available values are:

-If you are using a S3 compatible service, they might be using an older API to sign the requests.
+If you are using a compatible EC2 or S3 service, they might be using an older API to sign the requests.

 You can set your compatible signer API using